miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 60. **The Importance of Code Optimization:** Optimizing code for performance and efficiency is crucial.
 FastHTML's minimalist approach can contribute to better code optimization.

-...and 40 more fascinating insights to come as we continue our journey with FastHTML!

 61. **The Role of Ethics in AI:** As AI becomes more integrated into web development, ethical considerations are crucial.
 FastHTML, with its focus on transparency and local control, can contribute to responsible AI development.

 62. **The Importance of User Privacy:** Protecting user privacy is paramount in web applications.
 FastHTML's local-first approach and avoidance of unnecessary data collection can enhance user privacy.